pre-processing-r/rpp/README.md

 ### First slice: Minimum viable product

-1. Enhance {typed} towards a robust type system
+1. Enhance {typed} towards a robust type system (Antoine + John)
     -   complex structures
     -   column specification for data frames
     -   size ranges for vectors?
     -   …
-2. Proposal and infrastructure for type inference
+2. Proposal and infrastructure for type inference (Mark)
     -   Proof of concept: {dm}, other packages?
-3. Other applications for rpp
+3. Other applications for rpp (Joe, ?)
+    -   Better chk support
     -   Zero-cost logging
-4. Infrastructure wrapping
+4. Infrastructure wrapping (Kirill)
-    -   rpp::load\_all(), rpp::test\_local(), rpp::build()
+    -   `rpp::load_all()`, `rpp::test_local()`, `rpp::build()`
+5. Plugin semantics (Kirill)
+    -    plugin gets access to roxygen2 tags (reading)
-5. Stabilization
+6. Stabilization (Team)
     -   dogfood in {dm} and other packages

 ### Second slice: Useful product

+1. "Parallel" plugin as an alternative to inline plugins
-1. Integration into toolchain — pkgload, R CMD build
+2. Integration into toolchain — pkgload, R CMD build
-2. Type annotations for base
+3. Type annotations for base
+4. Infrastructure to learn type annotations from e.g. `@param` and `@return` tags
+5. Add type information to `@param` and `@return` tags
-3. Infrastructure to derive type annotations for custom packages
+6. Infrastructure to derive type annotations for custom packages
-4. Sketch for static type checking
+7. Sketch for static type checking
-5. Faster parser, custom syntax
+8. Faster parser, custom syntax
-6. Request for user feedback
+9. Request for user feedback

 ### Third slice: A new language